This month I walked two 12 -mile circular walks.

 There’s’ no real reason why I should vet one walk against another, but I will anyway!
 The first walk was in Guildford led by the UK Explorers group; and the second was in Hayes,led by the South Bank Ramblers.I have to say, Guildford wins no competition.

-The UK Explorer’s Group
+Walking in Guildford, with The UK Explorer’s Group

-A cold Saturday morning I arrived at Waterloo station a bit early and was surprised to see a massive crowd of excitable cub scouts off on some day trip.
+On a freezing cold Saturday morning I arrived at Waterloo station, I was a bit early and surprised to see a massive crowd of excitable cub scouts off on some day trip.
 They were all – hip hip hooraying and gearing up for some event.
 I wrapped my scarf around me wondering where my lot were in the station.

-Arriving at Guildford station we waited around for what seemed a long time and it felt even colder.
+We arrived at Guildford station, where we waited around for someone arriving from near Guildford.
+It felt cold.
 Once the full group was together we made off and walked about 7 miles before we stopped off at St Martha’s hill.
-A steep walk which led to a small church and cemetery, a couple of benches tucked in the walled garden for walkers to take a rest and admire the view.
-On a better day the caretaker told us you could see Surrey and beyond.
+A steep walk, got us warmed up quickly, it led to a small church and cemetery. we took the opportunity to have a break, as there were a couple of benches tucked in the walled garden.
+We walkers, appreciate; a rest to admire the view.
+A good leader knows where and when to stop.

 Hayes 12 mile circular walk.